ARMmbed/GettingStartedmbedOS/Docs/Full_Guide/app_on_mbed_os.md

 This section shows the general structure of an application running on mbed OS, and discusses best practices for coding (coming soon).

-<span style="background-color:#E6E6E6;  border:1px solid #000;display:block; height:100%; padding:10px">**Tip:** You'll be using Blinky, the same application you used earlier to learn about yotta and the project build process.
+<span class="tips">**Tip:** You'll be using Blinky, the same application you used earlier to learn about yotta and the project build process.
 You should already have Blinky built.
 If you don't, please take a look at the [quick guide](https://docs.mbed.com/docs/getting-started-mbed-os/en/latest/FirstProjectmbedOS/) and follow the instructions there.</span>

 ## Blinky's code